Editors in chief

 Just like natural diversity, the various cultural expressions contribute to inspiration and exchange.
 And, in a literal sense, the natural elements, like water, air, the earth and the sun, connect people as inhabitants of ‘spaceship Earth’ with each other.

-Tags: religion, African, shamanism, ritual, Daoism, zoroastrism, meditation, love, intercultural, postmodern, happiness, spiritual, transcultural, dialogue, play, heart, mythical, elements, quintessence, existential, Aristotle, confucianism, quest, advaita vedanta, art of living, wisdom, symbolic, Haïtian, art, Sufism, storytelling, Indian, music, dance, prayer, global, action, yoga, mindfulness, Aboriginal, elemental, eye, hand, spiral, lemniscate, moksha, mystic, craft, water, vision, enlightenment, compassion, path, fire, film, wheel, multicultural, in-between, philosophia perrenis, earth, air, Gnostic, newsletter, ether, agnostic, Christian, Humanism, monotheism, Maori, cultural diversity, polylogue, praxis, hero, otherness, map, compass, multi-dimensional, East, West, North, South, text, pictural, expert, platform, polyphonic, Campbell, Anansi, Caribbean, Surinamese, Antillean, Ghanaian, encounters, golden ratio, calibrate, latemodern, Nordic, community, head, historic, Ubuntu, phronesis, collective, Oceanic, Celtic, Hindu, era, multi-perspectives, multi-layered, bricolage, other, ideological, ethnocentric, polytheism, islam, animism, judaism
+Tags: English, religion, African, shamanism, ritual, Daoism, zoroastrism, meditation, love, intercultural, postmodern, happiness, spiritual, transcultural, dialogue, play, heart, mythical, elements, quintessence, existential, Aristotle, confucianism, quest, advaita vedanta, art of living, wisdom, symbolic, Haïtian, art, Sufism, storytelling, Indian, music, dance, prayer, global, action, yoga, mindfulness, Aboriginal, elemental, eye, hand, spiral, lemniscate, moksha, mystic, craft, water, vision, enlightenment, compassion, path, fire, film, wheel, multicultural, in-between, philosophia perrenis, earth, air, Gnostic, newsletter, ether, agnostic, Christian, Humanism, monotheism, Maori, cultural diversity, polylogue, praxis, hero, otherness, map, compass, multi-dimensional, East, West, North, South, text, pictural, expert, platform, polyphonic, Campbell, Anansi, Caribbean, Surinamese, Antillean, Ghanaian, encounters, golden ratio, calibrate, latemodern, Nordic, community, head, historic, Ubuntu, phronesis, collective, Oceanic, Celtic, Hindu, era, multi-perspectives, multi-layered, bricolage, other, ideological, ethnocentric, polytheism, islam, animism, judaism